DeeeTeeee/IncomePredictionZindziProject/README.md

 # Income Prediction: EDA and ML

 ## Income inequality -
- Income is distributed in an uneven manner among a population - is a growing problem for governments and law makers in developing nations across the world.
-This problem could continue to grow if steps are not taken to address the issue.
- However, with the rapid rise of AI and work automation this can be easly dictected.
+Within the context of developing nations, the stark imbalance in income distribution has assumed a prominent position, shrouding the future in a veil of ambiguity.
+Today, as we delve deeply into the core of this pivotal concern, we extend an invitation to you to join us on a voyage of discovery and pioneering solutions.

-The objective of this challenge is to create a machine learning model to predict whether an individual earns above or below a certain amount.
+Our objective is unequivocal: to create a machine learning model with the ability to predict an individual's income status, be it surpassing or falling below a specified threshold.
+This model will act as a guiding light, illuminating the path towards a future where we can address income inequality with precision and unwavering determination.

-This solution can potentially reduce the cost and improve the accuracy of monitoring key population indicators such as income level in between census years.
-This information will help policymakers to better manage and avoid income inequality globally.

 ## [App](https://deeeteeee01-incomepredictionapp.hf.space)
 ## [PPT](https://docs.google.com/presentation/d/1DvhByIZBHWCnx5KWf3bWYhTcNuNHCTJi/edit?usp=sharing&ouid=110993119067554959178&rtpof=true&sd=true)